-Economic Development Kāpiti Gateway Centre • The whole community benefits from increased tourism and jobs to the district, and the social and cultural benefits associated with the centre. • Therefore, the most appropriate way to fund this activity is through: the districtwide general rate to reflect the wider community benefits, and • fees and charges to private beneficiaries of the Kāpiti Gateway Centre.
-Funding source allocation and Operating costs: funding source Economic Development • Part of this activity includes the undertaking of specific economic initiatives, where external funding may partially or fully subsidise the cost of the activity, and therefore requires a partial or no rates funding.
-As the level of external funding received may change on a year to year basis, there is the underlying principle that any portion of costs associated with undertaking economic initiatives that are eligible for external funding is 100% funded from other income, and not funded through rates. • The funding policy target therefore excludes the economic initiatives funded by external revenue, and is focused on the remainin elements in the activity.
-It is recommended that they are 100% funded through rates and are spread across the sectors that benefits from the activity.
-This approach attributes the main benefits to the whole community and partly to the business community. • The portion of rates funded by the business community will be through the commercial targeted rate which funds: 100% of costs related to developing workforce skills and capability, and providing business/industry support and attraction (e.g. business capability support, pop-up business school, and visitor attraction); and 50% of costs related to events and sponsorships, marketing and promotion activities, and the provision of an Economic Development Strategy for the district.
-Kāpiti Gateway Centre • As the Kāpiti Gateway Centre's operating model is still under development, the funding target is based on the estimated costs and revenue identified in the business case.
+Kapiti Gateway Centre • The whole community benefits from increased tourism and jobs to the district, and the social and cultural benefits associated with the centre. • Therefore, the most appropriate way to fund this activity is through: • the districtwide general rate to reflect the wider community benefits, and fees and charges to private beneficiaries of the Kapiti Gateway Centre. unding source allocation and Operating costs: unding source Economic Development • Part of this activity includes the undertaking of specific economic initiatives, where external funding may partially or fully subsidis the cost of the activity, and therefore requires a partial or no rates funding.
+As the level of external funding received may change or a year to year basis, there is the underlying principle that any portion of costs associated with undertaking economic initiatives that are eligible for external funding is 100% funded from other income, and not funded through rates. • The funding policy target therefore excludes the economic initiatives funded by external revenue, and is focused on the remaining elements in the activity.
+It is recommended that they are 100% funded through rates and it is proposed they are spread across the sectors that benefit from the activity.
+This approach attributes the main benefits to the whole community and partly to the busines community. • The portion funded from rates is proposed to be spread across the sectors that benefit from the activity.
+This approach attributes the main benefits to the whole community and partly to the business community.
+It is proposed that the commercial targeted rate will fund: 100% of costs related to developing workforce skills and capability, and providing business/industry support and attraction (e.g. business capability support, pop-up business school, and visitor attraction); and 50% of costs related to events and sponsorships, marketing and promotion activities, and the provision of an Economic Development Strategy for the district.
+Kapiti Gateway Centre • As the Kapiti Gateway Centre's operating model is still under development, the proposed funding target is based on the estimated costs and revenue identified in the business case.
 Even though it is projected that the operation will become self-sustaining over time, the Centre is not expected to break-even until 2026/27.
-Until then, any net operating deficit will be funded from districtwide general rates to reflect the benefits to the wider community.
+Until then, it is proposed that any net operating deficit is funded from districtwide general rates to reflect the benefits to the wider community.
 There will be more certainly on the costs, sources and level of funding once the operating model is fully developed.

-mic Development Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Economic Development Economic Development - - 100% ✓ (districtwide general rate 58%) ✓ (commercial targeted rate 42%) Kāpiti Gateway Centre 60-70% - 30-40% ✓ (districtwide general rate) - depreciation costs relating to ca opment (including Capital Gatew activity.
-Funding Source e Proporti on of Fundir ng for 2021-204 ÷1 Rates funded o epreciation and subsidies (incl Waka Kotahi, ransport Agency) 30% New Zealand T 30% New Zealand T ransport Agency)
+Economic Development Activity Sub-activity User Fees Other Income Rates General Rates Targeted Rates Economic Development Economic Development - - 100% ✓ (districtwide general rate 58%) ✓ (commercial targeted rate 42%) Kapiti Gateway Centre 60-70% - 30-40% ✓ (districtwide general rate) - Capital costs: The interest and depreciation costs relating to capital expenditure are incorporated in the operating costs of each activity.
+Economic Development (including Capital Gateway Centre) capital expenditure projects are funded through a combination of rates funded depreciation, borrowings, and other capital grants and subsidies.
+Funded by: Funding Source Proportio on of Fundir ng for 2021-204 1 Rates funded depreciati on - Capital grants and subsidies (incl Waka Kotahi, 39% New Zealand Transport Agency) Development and finance cial contributions - Borrowings 61% Total 100% , 0